MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/create-send-email-message.md

 1. Create a new message as described previously in [Create a new message](#NewMessage).

-2. Finish authoring your message, and enable any other email engagement features that you want to use, as described in the other sections of this topic.
+2. Finish authoring your message, and enable any other email engagement features that you want to use, as described in the other sections of this article.

 3. Select **Set Reminder** link under the **Email Engagement** heading.